Secured loans

 Do I need to live in the property to get a secured loan?

 No - with a buy-to-let secured loan, the property can already be let out to tenants.
 The key factor lenders focus on is the property's value and its income potential, not whether it's your home.
-This makes it a great option for landlords who want to unlock equity from a rental property without needing to live on-site themselves.
+This makes it a great option for landlords who want to unlock equity from a rental property or a second property without needing to live on-site themselves.

 How much can I borrow with a buy-to-let secured loan?